Plant-Powered Recipes

 • 1 tsp of other spices as desired – chili powder, smoked paprika, basil, and/or oregano

 Mash black beans into baked sweet potato.
 Add the rest of the ingredients, mix well.
 Form patties.
-Bake on parchment paper-lined baking pan at 350 degrees, for 8 to 10 minutes per side.
+Bake on parchment paper-lined baking pan at 350 degrees, for 10 to 12 minutes per side.
 It’s okay to bake longer as needed for the patties to be done.

-Note: I often freeze any extra burgers, and then grill or re-heat them on a skillet when ready for use.
+Note: I often freeze any extra burgers, and then grill or reheat them on a skillet when ready for use.
 Both the beet burgers and the black bean sweet potato burgers always get rave reviews at cook-outs!

 Chocolate Cherry Smoothie